riffomonas/RR_R25_2014/research_plan.md

   * Create a fully reproducible, automated, and documented analysis pipeline

 * Activities:
-  * Case study 1: Describe a postdoc performing a statistical analysis in Excel/Minitab.
+  * Case study 1: Postdoc performs a statistical analysis in Excel/Minitab.
 New data comes in, now what?
   * Case study 2: You are revising your paper and begin to notice a number of typos where you have either mis-transcribed a mean and 95% confidence